anelson/linux_devbox/README.md

     $ ansible-playbook -c local --inventory localhost, --ask-become-pass xps-devbox.yml

 After running this the first time, reboot the system.
 It should come up with GDM and prompt you to log in. `i3` will be an option, and `sway` also.
-For now I'm sticking to Xorg so the Wayland-based configs are not tested as of now.
+As of this writing `i3` is what I'm using every day.
+See below for issues with Sway/Wayland.

 ## Setting up a remote system